thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **Why it matters**: No two users—or use cases—are the same.
 A single base model needs to adapt dynamically to new requirements, domains, or behaviors.
 Efficient adaptation keeps serving nimble, fast, and low-cost.

 **PEFT Serving Strategies**:

+There are multiple techniques within PEFT, each with different mechanisms and implications for serving:

+- **LoRA (Low-Rank Adaptation)**: Injects trainable low-rank matrices into specific weight components (e.g., attention layers).
+Ideal for adapting large models with minimal additional memory.
+- **Adapter modules**: Inserts lightweight bottleneck layers between transformer blocks.
+Commonly used in multi-task learning and multilingual settings.

+In serving, both LoRA and adapter methods can be used in two deployment modes:

-1. **Merged adaptation**: Fuse adapters into the base model weights for maximum speed and simplicity.
+1. **Merged adaptation**: Merge the adapted weights (e.g., LoRA-modified or adapter-trained) into the base model before deployment.
+This is fast and simple but inflexible.
-2. **Modular serving**: Load lightweight adapters on demand for multi-domain, multi-tenant environments.

-**Example**: A customer service chatbot might need a medical tone for healthcare users and a legal tone for fintech.
-With modular LoRA adapters, you don’t duplicate the entire model—you just swap in the right specialization.
+2. **Modular serving**: Keep the base model frozen and dynamically load LoRA weights or adapter modules depending on the use case.
+This enables multi-tenant and multi-domain applications without duplicating models.

+**Example**: A customer service chatbot might serve both healthcare and legal domains.
+By modularly loading the appropriate LoRA weights or adapter layers per request, it avoids having to fine-tune or store multiple full models.

 **Intuition**: Like putting on different uniforms for different jobs—same person, optimized attire.